Ownership Concentration

 The Agency Problem and Governance Risks

 Ownership concentration creates a unique set of governance challenges known as "agency problems."
 In widely held companies, the main conflict is between shareholders (owners) and managers (agents).
-Managers might prioritize their own perks, empire-building, or job security over shareholder value.
+Managers might prioritize their own perks, empire-building, or job security over shareholder value because the owners are too fragmented to effectively supervise them.
 In concentrated companies, the primary conflict shifts.
 It becomes a battle between the *controlling shareholder* (majority) and the *minority shareholders*.
 The controlling owner may use their power to extract "private benefits of control" at the expense of other investors.
-Examples include: * Self-dealing: The controlling owner forces the company to buy goods from another business they own at inflated prices. * Special Dividends: Pushing for large payouts when the company needs cash for growth, simply because the owner needs liquidity. * Entrenchment: Installing unqualified family members in executive roles or blocking takeover bids that would benefit all shareholders.
+Examples include: * Related-Party Transactions: The controlling owner forces the public company to buy goods or services from another private business they own at inflated prices. * Special Dividends and Cash Extraction: Pushing for large payouts when the company needs cash for growth, simply because the owner needs personal liquidity. * Entrenchment: Installing unqualified family members in key executive roles or blocking takeover bids that would benefit all shareholders but reduce the owner's control. * Information Asymmetry: The majority owner has access to internal data long before the public, allowing them to make strategic moves that the minority cannot see.

 Real-World Example: Tech Founder Control